Electrical safety in dwellings

 Electrical Works by a non-competent person scheme member

-Prior to covering of all wiring / cables, the installation is to be inspected by a 'Competent Person' and on completion of the work, in addition to the above certificate, an additional 'Competent Persons' Electrical Installation Test Certificate compliant with BS 7671 is to be provided to the client and Local Authority.
-(Competent person- means a member of ODPM Electrical Competent Persons Scheme).
+Prior to covering of all wiring/cables, the installation is to be inspected by a 'Competent Person'.
+On completion of the work, in addition to the above certificate, an additional 'Competent Persons' Electrical Installation Test Certificate compliant with BS 7671 is to be provided to the client and us.
+Competent person means a member of ODPM Electrical Competent Persons Scheme.

 Electrical works by a competent person scheme member

-The competent person is to send to the Local Authority a 'Self-certification Certificate' within 30 days of the electrical works completion.
-Client must receive both a copy of 'Self-certification Certificate' and a BS 7671 Electrical Installation Test Certificate.
+The competent person is to send to us a 'Self-certification Certificate' within 30 days of the electrical works' completion.
+The client must receive both a copy of the 'Self-certification Certificate' and a BS 7671 Electrical Installation Test Certificate.

 What do I need to show on my plans on building notice submissions?

-Building Notice application forms have been amended to include a statement regarding the electrical installation - by signing the application form you are agreeing to comply with the Local Authorities requirements as regards to design, installation, testing and certification in accordance with BS 7671.
+Building Notice application forms have been amended to include a statement regarding the electrical installation.
+By signing the application form you are agreeing to comply with our requirements to design, installation, testing and certification in accordance with BS 7671.

 (See statement to be made for full plan applications above).

-On receipt of a Building Notice - Building Control will take a judgement on the work complexity, for instance does it include kitchens and bathrooms?
-Where appropriate we can request additional information to support the application for example: a report on the existing installation suitability to carry the new loading / wiring diagrams / earthing details and so on.
+On receipt of a Building Notice, Building Control will take a judgement on the work complexity.
+For instance, does it include kitchens and bathrooms?
+Where appropriate, we can request additional information to support the application.
+For example, a report on the existing installation suitability to carry the new loading/wiring diagrams/earthing detail.

-The client and/or agent is also responsible for ensuring that the 'Competent Person's' inspections during installation and on completion are carried out - sufficient inspections are to be made to allow the for that said 'Competent Person' to sign an Electrical Installation Test Certificate compliant with BS 7671.
+The client and/or agent is also responsible for ensuring that the 'Competent Person's' inspections during installation and on completion are carried out.
+Sufficient inspections are to be made to allow the 'Competent Person' to sign an Electrical Installation Test Certificate.
+This must be compliant with BS 7671.

 Who are competent persons?

-Contractors or persons registered with one of the Part P self-certification schemes authorised by the Secretary of State - Competent Persons Scheme (CPS).
+Contractors or persons registered with one of the Part P self-certification schemes authorised by the Secretary of State.
+This is the Competent Persons Scheme (CPS).

 It will be this person who is responsible for ensuring that the electrical works are designed, installed and tested in compliance with BS 7671.

 Please ensure you obtain evidence that your contractor is actually a competent person scheme member.
-To avoid having to submit a building regulation application by using the self-certification scheme - your approved competent person who undertakes the works, must provide a self-certification certificate to the local authority and yourselves, not more than 30 days after the electrical works are completed.
+To avoid having to submit a building regulation application by using the self-certification scheme, your approved competent person must provide a self-certification certificate to us, and you, not more than 30 days after the electrical works are completed.

-Please ensure that the self-certification certificate is sent to the local authority - otherwise it can leave you open to enforcement action and it will also cause you problems if you ever want to sell your property.
+Please ensure that the self-certification certificate is sent to us, otherwise it can leave you open to enforcement action.
+It will also cause you problems if you ever want to sell your property.